Discrete Diffusion in Large Language and Multimodal Models: A Survey: Inference Techniques

 where $c_t^{(i)}$ is the confidence score at position $i$.
 If $\mathcal{I}_t$ is non-empty, all tokens in $\mathcal{I}_t$ are unmasked.
 Otherwise, only the token with the highest confidence is selected.
 This approach enables: \begin{itemize} \item decoding multiple tokens in parallel when the model is confident, improving efficiency; \item avoiding low-confidence predictions, preserving generation quality. \end{itemize}

-\item \textbf{Local Unmasking:} The above strategies can generally be categorized as \textit{global unmasking strategies}.
-When selection requires sorting, \textit{global unmasking strategies} aggregate the metric values of all tokens and perform sorting or selection on this global set.
-However, the unmasking process does not necessarily have to be global; it can also be local.
-Specifically, all tokens can be divided into multiple subgroups, with sorting and selection performed independently within each subgroup, or different unmasking strategies applied across different subgroups.
-A typical example is the semi-autoregressive decoding strategy~\cite{nie2025large}.
-This approach divides the full response into multiple blocks, similar to block diffusion.
+\item \textbf{Block-wise Unmasking:} Block-wise semi-autoregressive decoding strategy~\cite{nie2025large} divides the full response into multiple blocks, similar to block diffusion.
 During each forward pass, predictions are generated for all blocks simultaneously.
 However, the unmasking of tokens follows a left-to-right, block-by-block order.
-Tokens in the next block are only allowed to be unmasked once all tokens in the previous block have been unmasked. \end{itemize}
+Tokens in the next block are only allowed to be unmasked once all tokens in the previous block have been unmasked. \item \textbf{Dilated Unmasking Schedule (DUS)}~\cite{luxembourg2025planspeeddilatedscheduling}: DUS considers the relative distances between tokens during decoding and requires the distances among decoded tokens to decrease gradually from large to small.
+Specifically, let $\mathcal{U}_t$ denote the selected tokens at time $t$, DUS selects equally spaced tokens as following:

-Across these methods, a common pattern arises: (1)~score every masked position by confidence; (2)~select a subset according to a rule (threshold, top-$k$, decaying ratio, block order, etc.) and unmask them; (3)~repeat until no masks remain.
-Such metric-based schedules prioritise `easy' tokens first, reducing error propagation and enabling highly parallel generation.